NLnetLabs/kmip-protocol/README.md

   - Many Serde attributed Rust type definitions that represent KMIP request and response business objects.
   - A `Client` struct that uses the `kmip-ttlv` crate to serialize entire KMIP requests (composed from business object types) to a writer and deserialize the responses from a reader.

-The "operations" supported by the `Client` (such as create key, sign data, etc.) is a work in progress and reflects the needs of the [Krill](https://nlnetlabs.nl/projects/rpki/krill/) project.

-This crate is one of potentially several crates that will be implemented to add the ability to Krill to interact with KMIP compliant servers.
-This crate includes an example demonstrating how to connect over TCP+TLS to a KMIP server.
-This may be promoted to optional functionality offered by the crate behind a feature flag.
+  - Optional sample sync and async TLS implementations showing how the `Client` can be used to communicate with a KMIP server.

 ### Status